-The effect of aquaculture activities on the environment can be both positive and negative.
-Current growth in the industry is occurring because of the potential economic benefits that are mentioned in Section 2.
-However, there is also the potential for other effects, which must be considered when we are establishing AMAs.
+The effect of aquaculture activities on the environment can be both positive and adverse.
+Current growth in the industry is occurring because of the potential economic benefits that are mentioned in section 2.
+However, there is also the potential for adverse effects, which must be considered when we are establishing AMAs.